 Below, you can see two print jobs, both from the same file, one in white PLA and the other in black, both material spools were from the same company.
 Note that the white printed fine, while the black has a series of raised sections that make it unusable as one-quarter of a decorative picture frame.
 In fact, all four puzzle pieces that were printed out in white PLA all came out fine.
 We’ve reached out to the Reddit community to see if anyone has any idea why this would happen with the black PLA.

-02/17/19 UPDATE: Extensive work with Fusion360, Cura (slicing/print utility) and the Creality Ender3D printer has resulted in an understanding that tightly controlling six variables are the most important in creating great repeatable results when using PLA:
+02/17/19 then 5/6/19 UPDATE: Extensive work with Fusion360, Cura (slicing/print utility) and the Creality Ender3D printer has resulted in an understanding that tightly controlling six variables is the most important thing one can do to create great repeatable results when using PLA:

 Use a tempered glass print bed.